HaNGUYEN-96/SIT771-Tutorial-GameDevelopment/README.md

 ---

-### Conclusion
+### Congratulations!

-Congratulations!
 You've created a simple version of Doodle Jump using C# and SplashKit.
 You can expand on this base by adding more features and polishing the gameplay.
 Enjoy coding and have fun!